gsthina/angular2_web-Firebase-Starter/README.md

 You can start coding from now on!

 # Firebase Connection
 You can get your Firebase App Config from firebase console of your Firebase App.
-You just have to poste that details in the `src/app/home/home.ts`
+You just have to paste that details in the `src/app/home/home.ts`

+	  // Initialize Firebase
+	  var config = {
+	    apiKey: "",
+	    authDomain: "",
+	    databaseURL: "",
+	    storageBucket: "",
+	    messagingSenderId: ""
+	  };
+	  firebase.initializeApp(config);

+Once you are done editing this, you can now use Firebase Documentation to work on with your Firebase DB.

+In case you want to initialize firebase globally, you can give the above snippet in the `index.html` inside your <script></script> tag.